Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Eggplant parmigiana embodies the essence of Italian home cooking.

-Like an excellent vegetarian lasagna or Greek Moussaka, eggplant parmigiana is a fulfilling casserole dish everyone loves, yet it is easier to make and less labor-intensive.
+Like a vegetarian lasagna or Greek Moussaka, parmigiana is a layered casserole dish.

 Quantities are in the recipe box at the bottom of the page.